F.C. Aboomoslem: Post Revolution

 Like most sporting clubs in Iran, the revolution and the Iran–Iraq War severely limited the team's activities.
 From 1980 to 1984 the club participated in almost no meaningful competitions.
 This changed when in late 1984 local and provincial leagues were set up.
-In 1986 Aboumoslem won the Mashhad city league and the provincial championship in the following season.
-In the late 1980s, Shahdiran Inc. sponsored the team, giving the club a better chance at success.
+In the late 1980s, Shahdiran Inc. sponsored the team.
 After the war the local and provincial leagues were scrapped in favor of nationwide leagues.

-Among the notable players was Abolfazl Safavi, a quick forward-midfielder with small body and great ability to dribble, who played for several seasons until 1981.
-He was later arrested and executed for membership in a banned opposition group.

-Aboumoslem made it to the newly established Azadegan League and participated during the 1990–91 and 1991–92 seasons, but was relegated after only two years.
-It was during this time that Aboumoslem's most famous player, Khodadad Azizi was discovered.
+Abu Muslim made it to the newly established Azadegan League and participated during the 1990–91 and 1991–92 seasons, but was relegated after only two years.
 Once relegated the club struggled dramatically, being relegated all the way to the third division, which was a local league.
 Shahdiran stopped sponsoring the team and was replaced by soft drink company, Khoshgovar.

-After several seasons in the lower leagues, Aboumoslem finally made it back to the top level of Iranian football, gaining promotion to the Azadegan League during the 1997–98 season.
-Aboumoslem had been in a poor financial situation that season, as Khoshgovar had stopped being its sponsor.
-Aboumoslem's only revenue came from advertisements and support from club fans, but surprisingly won promotion with the help of former Aboumoslem player, Akbar Misaghian.
-Aboumoslem again only stayed in the league for two seasons and was relegated during the 1999–2000 season.
+After several seasons in the lower leagues, Abu Muslim finally made it back to the top level of Iranian football, gaining promotion to the Azadegan League during the 1997–98 season.
+Abu Muslim had been in a poor financial situation that season, as Khoshgovar had stopped being its sponsor.
+Abu Muslim's only revenue came from advertisements and support from club fans, but surprisingly won promotion.
+Abu Muslim again only stayed in the league for two seasons and was relegated during the 1999–2000 season.
 Around the same time the club went back to its roots, once again being sponsored by the Iranian police.

 Iran Pro League

 They were promoted again in the next season and debuted in Iran's first fully professional league, the IPL, for the 2001–02 season.
 They have remained in the IPL since with two 5th-place finishes being their best results.
-During this time the club has shown its skill for finding talented players, with famous Iranian football players such as Reza Enayati, Mojtaba Jabari and Andranik Teymourian all making their names there.
-After the 2004–05 season Aboumoslem's new sponsor became Iran Khodro.
+After the 2004–05 season Abu Muslim's new sponsor became Iran Khodro.